Roberto Ribeiro (judge): Legal career

 After seven years of academic life, Ribeiro entered into private practice in 1979, and quickly established himself as an expert in admiralty and maritime law.
 He was a member of Temple Chambers during his time in private practice.
 He was appointed Queen's Counsel in 1990, and is a patron of the Oxford University Commonwealth Law Journal.
 He acted for the British government in the Spycatcher case, and for the Airport Authority during the enquiry into the botched opening of Chek Lap Kok airport in 1998.

 Judicial career

 In 1997, Ribeiro was appointed as a Recorder (part-time judge) of the High Court.

 Ribeiro quickly rose through the ranks, and was appointed Judge of the High Court in 1999, promoted to the Court of Appeal (High Court) as a Justice of Appeal in 2000, and a Permanent Judge of the Court of Final Appeal the same year.

 As the longest-serving judge of the court, Ribeiro has been involved in numerous important cases, particularly in the area of constitutional law.
 These include cases concerning the Right of Abode, sovereign immunity, freedom of speech, and the election process, but also extend to other areas such as maintenance and champerty, the internet, LGBT rights, civil partnerships, employment, medical negligence, and divorce.

+In May 2023, the Congressional-Executive Commission on China (CECC) of the United States Congress suggested the United States government imposing sanctions on Ribeiro to counter the erosion of democratic freedoms in Hong Kong over his handling of Jimmy Lai's national security law case.